nandorojo/solito/docs/docs/methodology.md

 If you're building a React Native app with React Navigation, your app can be spun into a website in like a day or two.
 You should use the web's URL mental model to get around screens, rather than screen names.
 If you use Solito to get around screens and read in `params`, then the moment you want to turn your app into a Next.js site, the hard parts are already done.

 And so, my short answer is, why not use Solito?
-If you think you'll ever use React Native, or React Native Web for your website (just like [twitter.com](https://blog.twitter.com/engineering/en_us/topics/infrastructure/2019/buildingfasterwithcomponents)), then Solito is future-proof.
+If you think you'll ever use React Native, or React Native Web for your website (just [like Twitter does](https://blog.twitter.com/engineering/en_us/topics/infrastructure/2019/buildingfasterwithcomponents)), then Solito is future-proof.
 React Native is my go-to framework, [even if I'm only building a website](https://www.youtube.com/watch?v=0lnbdRweJtA&t=22s).
 And Solito glues it all together.

 ## Context